johnsaquino/project-livewire/cloud-functions/README.md

-# Cloud Function Tools for Project Pastra
+# Cloud Function Tools for Project Livewire

-This directory contains Google Cloud Functions that provide tool functionalities for the Project Pastra application.
+This directory contains Google Cloud Functions that provide tool functionalities for the Project Livewire application.
 These functions are designed to be called by the backend server to extend the capabilities of the Gemini AI model, such as providing weather information and accessing calendars.

 ## Tools Overview